Neural Fourier Shift for Binaural Speech Rendering: Evaluation

 \subsection{Perceptual Evaluation}

 To measure the perceptual difference of the rendered binaural speeches, we conduct a listening test using multiple stimuli with hidden reference and anchor (MUSHRA).
 We present nine questions to every nine subjects familiar with the concept of spatial audio.
 Each question includes the binaural recordings of the benchmark test set as a reference.
-We instruct participants to rate how similarly spatialized the samples are, compared to the reference sample in a scale from 0 to 1.
+The participants are asked to rate how similarly spatialized the samples are, compared to the reference sample on a scale from 0 to 1.
 The samples include hidden references as a high-anchor, and the outputs of the models appear in random permutation order.
+We put {\tt wo.Shifter} as a low-anchor with a structure that can only change the frequency response.

-Figure \ref{fig:mushra} shows the MUSHRA scores.
-We conduct an analysis using multiple posthoc paired t-tests with Bonferroni corrections to reveal the differences between models.
+Table \ref{tab:mushra} shows the result of the post hoc analysis with Bonferroni correction for the multiple paired t-test.
 We find a significant difference with $p<0.005$ between {\tt wo.Shifter} and others including NFS, WarpNet, and BinauralGrad.
 This again highlights the importance of {\tt Shifter} in NFS. {\tt wo.NI} shows a poor $\mathcal{L}_{\text{STFT}}$ in Table \ref{tab:objective}, but according to our posthoc analysis, it is found to have a perceptually insignificant difference between NFS, WarpNet, or BinauralGrad.
 Although NFS scored worse PESQ in quantitative evaluation, the difference between NFS, WarpNet, and BinauralGrad is found insignificant from our analysis of MUSHRA scores.
 We conclude that NFS's capability in modeling ambient noise can be limited, but it is trivial when it comes to spatialization perception.